thaddavis/crewai_and_agentops_script/video_script/2/7_running_the_customized_crew.md

 - For example instead of hard-coding all the requirements of our song in our config we could've made some aspects dynamic by inserting placeholders...

-- For example, let's say we want to customize the genre...
+- Let's say we want to customize the genre...

-- We could put a placeholder in our config like so { genre } and CrewAI's framework would replace these placeholders with the values provided at kickoff
+- We could've put a placeholder in our config like so { genre } and CrewAI's framework would've replaced these placeholders with the values provided at kickoff

-For example, to easily control the genre that our musicians are specialized in we would do this when calling the crew...
+For example, to easily control the genre that our musicians are specialized in we could do this when calling the crew...

 ```
 inputs = {